 - What extra curricular activities have you or would be interested in participating in?

 - What are your views on student assessment?

 Interview Questions About Your Subject Specialty:

-If I went to your classroom what would I see?
+- If I went to your classroom what would I see and hear?

 Interview Questions About The New School and Location:

 - Why are you leaving your current school?
 Was it a good experience?